Student Spiritual Biography Series

 Installment 6 - Wendy Matus

 The following year, at 25 years old, I left Xerox and headed West to Denver in search of the “That” Deepak Chopra described.
 Those cassette tapes wore thin as they played in the tape deck of my white Mustang convertible, and channeling Parzival on his white horse, I drove across the country in search of a Holy Grail.
-I traveled, lived, and worked in the Herbal Medicine industry in Colorado, Boston, and Cincinnati, all the while still spiritually searching… In 1995, while living in Boston, I met a Guru, Ella Collier, who channeled the “I AM” and spoke of Christ consciousness.
+I traveled, lived, and worked in the Herbal Medicine Industry in Colorado, Boston, Cincinnati, all the while still spiritually searching… In 1995, while living in Boston, I met a Guru, Elle Collier, who channeled the “I AM” and spoke of Christ consciousness.
 Working with Elle awakened a need for Christ in my life, but it was clear the guru path was not a long-term solution.

 I made my way to reside in San Diego, where I experienced an existential moment.
 I sat down at my kitchen table and resolved to remain right there until I finally answered the question: What is my life’s work?
 I prayed.
 On the table sat the San Diego Reader, a local newspaper.
-I opened the paper to an advertisement to study Herbal Medicine and Acupuncture at Pacific College of Oriental Medicine.
+I opened the paper to an advertisement to study Herbal Medicine and Acupuncture at Pacific College of Health Sciences.
 That was it, Herbal Medicine!

 In the fall of 2018, I enrolled in the North American Seminary of the Christian Community in Spring Valley, NY.
 After that first year in the seminary and many DLP classes later, I am thrilled to be a part of the Seminary Hybrid Program.
+I feel like I have finally come home, home with Christ, the true healer, and the One that all roads lead back to.

 Wendy Matus is a Knowing Christ student in the hybrid-online program.
 She lives in the Spring Valley New York.